davidn/uvindex-hourly/README.md

 2. Navigate to the HACS add-on.
 Go to "Frontend", if HACS has separate pages for Integrations and Frontend.

-2. Via the "..." menu at the top right, select "Custom repositories" and add https://github.com/davidn/uvindex-hourly as type "Plugin".
+2. Via the "..." menu at the top right, select "Custom repositories" and add https://github.com/davidn/uvindex-hourly as type "Lovelace" (or "Plugin", if you are on older HACS versions).

-3. If there is a "Explore & download respositories" button, click on it and find the "Hourly UV Index Card" plugin.
-If you directly see a list of plugins, find the "Hourly UV Index Card" plugin (you may need to clear filters to see integrations that haven't been downloaded).
-Click on the plugin and then click "Download".
+3. If there is a "Explore & download respositories" button, click on it and find "Hourly UV Index Card".
+If you directly see a list of cards, find "Hourly UV Index Card" (you may need to clear filters to see integrations that haven't been downloaded).
+Click on it and then click "Download".

 4. When you are prompted to reload the frontend, do so.